 Here are the 7 biggest outsourcing lessons we’ve learned over our first decade in Creative Process Outsourcing:

-Minimizing labor costs as a way of protecting, if not maximizing, profitability while continuing to deliver a great customer experience is the keystone of outsourcing.
-However, our biggest clients in the US & the UK use a criteria for outsourcing decisions that are far more strategic.
-They outsource to:
+Minimizing labor costs to protect, if not maximize, profitability while continuing to deliver a great customer experience is the keystone of outsourcing.
+However, our biggest clients in the US & the UK use criteria for outsourcing decisions that are far more strategic.

-- Fund long-term growth with short-term resources, minimizing financing costs and avoiding the risk of diluting their ownership stake - more on this in No. 7 below.
+- Fund long-term growth with short-term resources, minimizing financing costs and avoiding the risk of diluting their ownership stake.

 - Create operational redundancy 24 x 7